is the Chief Executive Officer of PLANED, and joined the organisation in October 2018 having worked in the public sector for over 20 years.

 is the Development Manager for PLANED, and was initially on the board of PLANED from 2006 before joining the team as a member of staff in February 2016.
 Cris has been heavily involved with community development and has been a volunteer for several years on many projects, from Village Hall Treasurer to Board Member of 4CG Cooperative; community owned car parks, retail, offices, workshops and craft centre.
 In 2013 4CG also bought the old Police Station and Court House in Cardigan.

 Cris is the Chair of Cwm Arian Renewable Energy cooperative with plans to develop renewable energy and low carbon solutions for communities in West Wales.
 Cris received the award of Welsh Co-operator of the Year in 2012 and Welsh Social Enterprise Champion of the year in 2013 Cris supported the community purchase of Tafarn Sinc where 509 people raised over £400,000 to buy the iconic pub in North Pembrokeshire.

 In May 2017, Cris was elected as the county councillor for Crymych ward and is now the Pembrokeshire county cabinet member for the Environment and the Welsh Language.

-joined PLANED in July 2018 and is our Community Well-Being and Resilience Officer.
+joined PLANED in July 2018 and is our Community Well-Being and Resilience Officer, funded by LEADER.
 Prior to joining PLANED Matt has worked at PAVS as a Community Connector and Cancer Research UK as a Learning and Development Manager.
 Matt brings considerable experience in areas such as community engagement, third sector support, volunteer management and development, learning and development, project management and HR.

 Matt has also been involved in delivering and supporting other work by PLANED including children and youth engagement, visual facilitation and graphic recording.
 Matt is a key driver in promoting engagement with children and young people, equality and diversity agendas and community well-being and resilience.